 My name is Lowen.
-I am a disabled queer creative living in poverty, attempting to escape an extremely bleak living situation.
+I am a disabled queer creative living in poverty, attempting to escape an extremely bleak and toxic living situation that has affected me since childhood.
+My partner and I have finally found a place to live and are now fundraising in order to bridge the gap between how we live now, and our freedom/happiness.

 who i am (specifically)

 I've been on the internet since 2009, often using my time here to tell stories to strangers.
-I used to write short erotic fiction (both dark & contemporary romance) quite prolifically in 2012 - 2017; then, in 2013, I started working with reactive animals as an in-home pet sitter.I live with my best friend, Adam, my little sister, Rory, and our collective three dogs, Omen, Pan, and Mercury.Throughout my life, I have wanted to be a psychologist, a youth educator, and eventually an animal behaviorist due to my positive experiences working with 'difficult' animals.
+I used to write short erotic fiction (both dark & contemporary romance) quite prolifically in 2012 - 2017; then, in 2013, I started working with reactive animals as an in-home pet sitter.I live with my partner, Adam, and our two elderly dogs, Omen and Pan.Throughout my life, I have wanted to be a psychologist, a youth educator, and eventually an animal behaviorist due to my positive experiences working with 'difficult' animals.
 I also have wanted to write novels for as long as I've been able to read.Unfortunately, due to a series of traumatic events I experienced between 2017 and 2019, my life was put on pause as I lost myself to severe depression and a psychotic episode-- one I am still recovering from.

 How I Got Here